Wild Flowers For Schools

 Some aspects of the science curriculum are easily met by exploring and examining wild flower meadows

 Study and compare living things: There are a myriad of different plant species in a wild flower meadow all with different growth habits.
 A wildflower meadow will attract insects and minibeasts too, especially if you install bird feeders and insect hotels nearby.
-Find out which living things enjoy wildflower meadows?

 Describe the basic structure of plants.
 Plenty of opportunities to look at petals, sepals, seed pods, leaves, stems and roots.
 As well as the chance for older children to study the differences between wind pollinated plants (ie grasses) and insect pollinated plants (flowers).